MicrosoftDocs/dynamics365smb-docs/business-central/suggest-number-series-copilot.md

 ## Review the suggestions and refine your prompt

-You can set up number series for one or more specific entities, such as *items**, or one or more feature areas (modules), such as Inventory, Finance, Sales, and Purchasing.
+You can set up number series for one or more specific entities, such as items, or one or more feature areas (modules), such as Inventory, Finance, Sales, and Purchasing, and so on.

-For specific entities, such as purchase orders, Copilot might also suggest blanket purchase order and purchase return orders.
+For specific entities, such as purchase orders, Copilot might also suggest blanket purchase orders and purchase return orders.

 For feature areas, Copilot looks at the fields on the **Numbering** FastTab on the related setup page.
 For example, for Inventory, it looks at the FastTab on the **Inventory Setup** page.
 For Sales and Purchasing, it looks at the FastTab on the **Sales & Receivables** and **Purchases & Payables** pages.
 However, it also looks at related entities, which means it might suggest series for entities that aren't on the setup page.
 For example, when you create a series for Warehouse Management, Copilot might suggest a series for items.